Advising on 'right to rent' checks

 The legislation applies to the whole of the UK and is brought into force in each country by the Home Secretary (not the devolved administration).
 Currently the law is in force only in England.

 In Scotland, Wales and Northern Ireland, until the legislation applies, housing associations must not conduct right to rent checks or otherwise reject direct applications for housing on the grounds of immigration status: to do so would almost certainly constitute unlawful discrimination.
-(Note that there has been a challenge to the right to rent on the grounds that it is discriminatory, which has delayed its extension outside England.)
+However, the courts have found that the right to rent scheme does not breach the Human Rights Act (articles 8 and 14): R (JCWI and others) v SSHD [2020] EWCA Civ 542.

 Which landlords must carry out right to rent checks in England